Standard Number: 184.108.40.206.1

 - University Devices used for research purposes may be subject to specific data protections (e.g., federal regulations, data use agreements, NDAs) that require exceeding the requirements identified within this Standard due to the sensitivity of the data associated with the device.

 - University Devices used for research purposes may not have the ability to meet the requirements identified in this Standard because they are operating highly specialized equipment.
 Researchers and IT directors must work with ITS to determine the appropriate compensating security controls for such devices.
 Should a device be identified as High-Risk to the University Campus Network, it must be removed.

 - “Authenticate” means the requirements that individuals enter their WVU Login credentials in order to access a University Device or the University Campus Network.

-- "Enterprise Directory Services" means the shared information gathered from authoritative sources on campus that provides the comprehensive picture of an individual's relationship with the University by merging identification and role information.
-The technical components that work in whole, or in part, to verify the authenticity of a personal identity or resource include Active Directory, Active Directory Federation Services, Shibboleth, and Central Authentication Service.
+- “Enterprise Directory Services” means the shared information gathered from authoritative sources on campus that provides the comprehensive picture of an individual’s relationship with the University by merging identification and role information.
+The technical components that work in whole, or in part, to verify the authenticity of a personal identity or a resource include Active Directory (AD), Active Directory Federation Services (ADFS), Shibboleth, and Central Authentication Service (CAS).

-- "Internet of Things" means objects or devices not traditionally connected to the network that contain electronics, software, sensors, and actuators which allows them to connect, interact, and exchange data with the University Campus Network such as appliances, automobiles, smart TVs, and smart speakers.
+- “Internet of Things (IoT)” means objects or devices not traditionally connected to the network that contain electronics, software, sensors, and actuators which allows them to connect, interact, and exchange data with the University Campus Network such as appliances, automobiles, smart TVs, and smart speakers.

 - “IT Asset” means a University-owned information system, hardware, software, or services used in the course of University business activity.

-- "IT Asset Inventory" means a detailed record of the University-owned IT Assets including classification of assets in accordance with business criticality.
-It is the decision of the individual IT directors as to how they maintain an adequate IT asset inventory provided it offers the ability to add, assign, locate, and remove all IT assets within their responsibility.
+- “IT Asset Inventory” means a detailed record of the University-owned IT Assets and classify assets in accordance with business criticality.
+It is the decision of the individual IT directors as to how they maintain an adequate IT Asset Inventory provided it offers the ability to add, assign, locate, and remove all IT Assets within their responsibility.
 ITS manages its IT Asset Inventory and warranty information using Lansweeper.